How to Prepare Palm Sunday Music for Mass: Procession, Solemn Entrance, and Simple Entrance

 Holy Week is the most solemn and important week in the liturgical year.
 And as a parish music leader, it can also be one of the most challenging.

-Are we starting inside or outside?
+Questions arise quickly: Are we starting inside or outside?
 Which form are we using?
 When do the lights turn on?
 Will the singers be able to see their binders?
 Who is singing the Exsultet?
 Where does the choir stand in the procession?
 When and what do we need to sing during the Baptismal Liturgy?
 How is Father supposed to sing the Easter Alleluia?

-Palm Sunday Preparation Guide
+Palm Sunday Music Preparation Guide

-3. The Simple Entrance
+3. Simple Entrance – used only when necessary

 The Procession